 • Ibuprofen and acetaminophen, can be taken for pain relief / anti-inflammation; they are safe to take while breastfeeding.

-• Feed baby on demand.
-Do not try to keep baby on a feeding schedule.
+• Feed your baby on demand.
+Do not try to keep your baby on a feeding schedule.

 • Avoid unnecessary pressure on your breasts.

 • Eat a healthy diet, with plenty of fluids and get as much rest as possible.

 Course information on physiology of lactation / breastfeeding problems.